He honors the Confederacy. He wants a black nation. Both want peaceful protest

 Related: Battle Over Confederate Monuments Renewed After Charlottesville Violence

 "We respect each other," Bessenger, the chair of the South Carolina Secessionist Party, told NBC News in a separate phone interview Tuesday night.
-And so the two men decided to team up on "The Charleston Accord," an agreement to promote dialogue between their communities.
+And so the two men decided to team up on "The Charleston Accord," an agreement to foster dialogue between their communities and encourage peaceful protest.

 At a joint news conference on Tuesday afternoon, Bessenger and Akhet stood shoulder-to-shoulder behind a lectern and explained to reporters why two men from across a stark social divide had come together in peace.

-"I know this a very awkward scene," Akhet, the leader of a black nationalist movement in the state, told the reporters.
+"I know this a very awkward scene," Akhet told the reporters.
 "Never before have you seen these two separate factions standing at one podium."

 Bessenger stepped up to the microphones and said Charleston had "every bit of potential to become the next Charlottesville."